Partitioning algorithms for weighted trees and cactus graphs: Preliminaries

-Let us define further notations for rooted trees in general.
-For a node $v$ in a tree $T$, we denote the subtree rooted in $v$ by $T_v$.
-For the root node $r$, we have $T_r=T$.
-We define $T_v^i$ as the subtree with root $v$ and its first $i$ children (as seen from left to right).
-Let $P$ be a $(l,u)$-partition of a tree.
-If the lower weight bound $l$ equals zero, the partition $P$ induces a feasible $(0,u)$-partition for any subtree $T_v^i$.
-However, this is not necessarily true for a $(l,u)$-partition in general, as the weight of the cluster $C_v$ might be less than the $l$.
-We call a partition of a subtree $T_v^i$ in which every cluster except $C_v$ fulfills the weight constraint (meaning $w(C_v)\leq u$ and $l\leq w(C')\leq u$ for all $C'\neq C_v$) an \emph{extendable} $(l,u)$-partition.
-By adding more nodes to the cluster $C_v$, one might be able to extend such a partition to a feasible one.
-Our algorithm computes partition sets $S(T_v^i)$ that are defined as follows.
+Recall that a $p$-$(l,u)$-partition of a graph is a partition of the vertex set into exactly $p$ clusters such that the weight of each cluster lies between the two weight bounds $l$ and $u$.
+Let $P$ be a $(l,u)$-partition of a tree $T$.
+Given some node $v$, we denote the cluster that contains $v$ by $P_v$.
+If $l$ equals zero, $P$ induces a feasible $(0,u)$-partition for any subtree $T_v^i$.
+This is not necessarily true for a $(l,u)$-partition in general, as the weight of the cluster $P_v$ might be less than $l$.
+We call a partition of a subtree $T_v^i$ an \emph{extendable} $(l,u)$-partition if every cluster except for $P_v$ fulfills both weight constraint, meaning, $w(P_v)\leq u$ and $l\leq w(V_i)\leq u$ for all $V_i\neq P_v$.
+Such a partition can potentially be extended to become feasible by adding more nodes to the cluster $P_v$.
+Our partition algorithms operate on \emph{partition sets}.
+A partition set $S(v,i)$ is defined for a certain subtree $T_v^i$ in the given tree (representation).

-Every tuple $(x,k)\in S(T_v^i)$ corresponds to a possible partition of $T_v^i$ of size $k$ in which the weight of the cluster containing the root node $v$ of this subtree equals $x$.
-Obviously, we have a $(l,u)$-partition of a rooted tree $T$ if and only if there exists a tuple $(x,p)\in S(T)$ such that $l\leq x\leq u$.
-Ito et al.~\cite{Ito2012} describe a method of computing the similar partition sets for each subtree $T_v^i$ from the leaves to the root recursively to solve the mentioned $(l,u)$-partition problems for trees.
-This computation takes $\mathcal{O}(u^2p^4n)$ time and can be adjusted to reduce the runtime to $\mathcal{O}(p^4n)$.
-Using our tree representation and an efficient procedure to compute partitions for cycles, we can solve these partition problems for cactus graphs as well.